adam07worthy/Spotify-web-API/README.md

 ## Example Output
-When the program is run it will print song and the artist who made it, for example:
+When the program is run it will ask for the playlist URL, and then display the song and the artist who made it, for example:

     Stevie Wonder: I Wish
     The Cure: A Forest